syncfusion-content/wpf-docs/wpf/PropertyGrid/DisplayName.md

 # Display name of the Properties in WPF PropertyGrid

+By default, the property name is displayed in the [PropertyGrid](https://www.syncfusion.com/wpf-ui-controls/propertygrid) .
 We can change the display name of the properties instead of the property name by using the attributes and event.

 ## Property display name using Attributes